In tech, headlines worship funding.

 And an influx of funds is only one piece of the puzzle that makes a tech company rise to the top.

-So we wondered, are there better ways to assess a company’s trajectory than relying on funding?
+So we wondered, are there better ways to assess a company’s trajectory than relying on purely funding numbers alone?

-Enter the Green Flag Digital Tech 100 Index.
+Enter the Green Flag Digital Tech 100 Index: The Most Dynamic 100 Silicon Valley VC-Funded Companies

-We started with Crunchbase’s database of thousands of tech companies at all stages of growth, examining whether they’re maintaining and growing their funding momentum and making acquisitions, but we reweighted these scores, and added our own for monthly web traffic (suggesting product-market fit) and keyword search volume (suggesting brand recognition) to assess which companies are translating their hype into traction.
+We started with Crunchbase’s database of thousands of tech companies at all stages of growth, examining whether they’re maintaining and growing their funding momentum, and added our own for monthly web traffic (suggesting product-market fit) and keyword search volume (suggesting brand recognition) to assess which companies are translating their hype into traction.

-That created a score that adds a new dimension to typical tech company rankings, speaking to the importance of market impact without erasing the importance of funding altogether.
+That created a score that adds a new dimension to typical tech company rankings, highlighting the importance of market impact without erasing the significance of funding altogether.

-Now we update our data every 2 weeks to stay on top of which companies are making moves toward overtaking the competition and skyrocketing forward as players in their fields.
+We update our data monthly to stay on top of which companies are making moves to overtake the competition and surge forward as leaders in their fields.

 Here are our most recent findings.